 A few weeks before the start of school, schedule a meeting with your child’s case manager (or case worker), who is responsible for overseeing your child’s Individualized Education Program (IEP), who will most often serve as the lead during IEP meetings.

 Even if your child has been at the school for years and you’ve already worked with this group, it’s still important to make this an annual event.
 You never know when there may be a new case manager or IEP team member who needs to build a relationship with you and your child.
 Be sure to call ahead, ensuring that staff have time allotted and are prepared to meet with you.

 - Request information about the team members, such as the credentials of those working closely with your child.

 - Discuss expectations and anticipated challenges your child may exhibit.

 - Talk to the speech therapist, occupational therapist, behavior analyst, and other team members to introduce yourself and your child, and to discuss information you or they need to know.

 - Ask for information about your child’s bus transportation including pick-up and drop-off times and locations.

-Having your special education documents in one location helps ensure that you can find what you need at a moment’s notice.
-Many parents use binders to organize different sections in the myriad of paperwork, such as IEPs, Behavior Plans, Consent forms, written communication, data, and other critical information.
+Keep all your child’s special education documents in one location so you can find what you need at any moment.
+Many parents use binders to organize paperwork, such as IEPs, behavior plans, consent forms, any written communications or meeting notes, and other critical information.